v4nn4/v4nn4.github.io/_posts/2023-10-24-stable-diffusion-and-time-reversal.md

 This method can be very heavy as it needs to operate on the entire dataset at each step.
 Note that the resulting distribution is a Gaussian mixture with equally weighted normal variables centered on each particle $$X_0^i$$.

-Another method would be to actually approximate the distribution $$p_t$$ with a lower dimension Gaussian mixture.
+Another method would be to actually approximate the distribution $$p_t$$ with a Gaussian mixture.
 The score has a closed form and can then be easily calculated.

 ## Centered Gaussian case